gromb57/mac-wwdc23__RunningMacOSInAVirtualMachineOnAppleSilicon/README.md

 macPlatformConfiguration.machineIdentifier = machineIdentifier;
 ```

-After creating the platform configuration, the app creates a [`virtualMachineConfiguration`] and adds video, virtual drives, and other devices to the system.
+After creating the platform configuration, the app creates an instance of  [`VZVirtualMachineConfiguration`][class_VZVirtualMachineConfiguration] and adds video, virtual drives, and other devices to the system.

 ``` swift
 let virtualMachineConfiguration = VZVirtualMachineConfiguration()